 The idea to build a living wall came about when a past president of the Garden Club of Palm Beach saw a Patrick Blanc living wall and wanted to bring the concept to Palm Beach.
-The town contracted a firm called GSky to design and install the wall on Worth Avenue.
+The town contracted a firm called GSky to design and install the wall on Worth Avenue (plant designer was SMI Landscape Architecture, LLC).
 Sophisticated and understated in varying shades of green, the Worth Avenue living wall features 10,920 plants, some of which are native to Florida.

 3. Quai Branly Museum, Paris

-The external living wall of the Musée du Quai Branly in Paris has become an icon since its introduction in 2004, and understandably so: Its striking green color covers an entire facade of the building and stands in stark contrast in the Parisian urban landscape.
+The external living wall of the Musée du Quai Branly in Paris has become iconic since its introduction, and understandably so: Its striking green color covers an entire facade of the building and stands in stark contrast in the Parisian urban landscape.
 It was originally created by Patrick Blanc but had to undergo a restoration in 2017 and 2018.

 5. Universidad del Claustro de Sor Juana, Mexico City